VFPX/Win32API/samples/sample_110.md

 Though the primary task of this code is to demonstrate InternetOpenUrl function.

-And of course, you can download it directly <a href=http://www.news2news.com/vfp/downloads/w32data.zip>here</a>.
+And of course, you can [download it directly here](../downloads/w32data.zip).

 ***